mickem/nscp/docs/tutorial/core/index.rst

    Using a domain account is also useful for specific monitoring, like for SharePoint.

 .. note::
-   You can use :ref:`Process monitor <http://technet.microsoft.com/en-us/sysinternals/bb896645.aspx>` to get access denied logs.
+   You can use `Process monitor <http://technet.microsoft.com/en-us/sysinternals/bb896645.aspx>` to get access denied logs.

 Securing communication
 ----------------------